A beat em’ up being released in 2017?

-Review Disclosure Statement: Fight’N Rage was purchased for review for review purposes.
+Review Disclosure Statement: Fight’N Rage was purchased for review purposes.
 For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.

 Affiliate Link Disclosure: One or more of the links above contain affiliate links, which means at no additional cost to you, we may receive a commission should you click through and purchase the item.

 Want more game reviews from The Outerhaven?
 Consider the following: